 What is the Esperal alcohol implant?

-The main purpose of the alcohol implant is to effectively deter the patient from reaching for alcohol and to support the process of overcoming alcohol addiction.
-The alcohol implant (Esperal), unlike other pharmacological methods, has no psychoactive effect on the patient.
+The purpose of the alcohol implant is to deter the patient from reaching for alcohol and to support the process of overcoming addiction.
+Unlike other pharmacological methods, the Disulfiram contained in the implant has no psychoactive effect - it does not affect mood, thinking, or well-being during abstinence.

 Who is the alcohol implant intended for?